 Compassion is defined as the feeling of deep sympathy and sorrow for another who is stricken by misfortune accompanied by a strong desire to alleviate suffering.
 Given this definition, let’s look at how we express compassion currently in our culture.

 When I think of caring for the wonderful animals around us, our dog and cats, we demonstrate our compassion and love by treating them well.
 We invite them into our homes, feed them good quality food, provide them with proper shelter, care, and love.
-We are outraged when see someone harming an animal, beating them, neglecting them by leaving them in a hot car or out in the cold.
+We are outraged when we see someone harming an animal, beating them, neglecting them by leaving them in a hot car or out in the cold.
 Quickly, we call Animal Control or the police to have the person arrested and protect the animal from this inhumane treatment.
 No one wants to see an animal harmed.

 The thought of having a litter of puppies or kittens destroyed because we can’t afford them or it’s not a convenient time is unthinkable.
 We have other options: we would take those puppies/kittens to a shelter or find homes for them.
 We would also consider making room in our hearts and our homes to feed, protect and shelter these precious, loving, helpless animals.
 Soon, they would become a part of our family and our hearts.

 As a country, we have shown great compassion allocating funds for endangered species, animals that have been harmed and are on the verge of extinction.
-These animals have not been cared for well so we use taxpayers’ dollars to make sure we have safe habitats for the Bald Eagle, California Condor, Humpback Whales that are hunted for their oils, bluefin tuna, and elephants who have been destroyed for the sale of their husks.
+These animals have not been cared for well so we use taxpayers’ dollars to make sure we have safe habitats for the Bald Eagle, California Condor, Humpback Whales that are hunted for their oils, bluefin tuna, and elephants who have been destroyed for the sale of their tusks.
 We now have active laws to protect these animals and have not hesitated to donate money, time and effort to make sure that the savage abuse against them does not continue.

 Today, we have a different standard of care for the unborn child in America.
 We have embraced the nefarious procedure of abortion as normal.
 Here an unborn child, a growing fetus, can be removed and sucked out piece by piece in a surgical procedure that has been touted as safe and humane based on the choice of the mother.
 It does not have to be based on illness or any reason other than the woman’s choice.
 It may be because it’s not a convenient time to have a child, it was not the partner she wanted to start a family with or having a baby would interfere with her career.
 Whatever choice the mother makes it’s acceptable to go to an abortion facility pay the money and have the child sucked out of the mother’s uterus to be remembered no more.